By Kelsey Mulvey

 6. HR doesn’t know how to reach you

 “This is surprising, but some people don’t include the preferred means of contacting on their information.
 Always include your phone number and email address.
-Failing to do so might be the reason you’re not getting a follow up from HR.
 Also, check your spam box frequently after applying for a job or gig.
 You may find your interview offer waiting for you there!” — Marek